DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 dt$Home_P = ifelse(dt$Result == "W", 2, ifelse(dt$Result == "L" &  dt$Game_Length == "R", 0,1))
 dt$Away_P = ifelse(dt$Result == "L", 2, ifelse(dt$Result == "W" & dt$Game_Length == "R", 0,1))
 ```
 First, I'll need to make sure that certain variables in my existing data set is the proper structure.
 Once I convert these variables to the numeric class, I will create a save% variable for each team.
 As stated previously, empty net goals don't count towards a team's save % so I wil need to make sure that any empty net goals are reduced from the goal count, as well as the shot count.
 I'll note that these variables are assuming that the winning team scored the empty net goals (since that is usually the case 99% of the time).
 Shooting % and PDO are then calcuated based on goals, shots, and save %.

 I also need to track the goals against for each team.
 This is different than the opposing team's goal count since it will be an aggregated stat of goals against from other teams played - not the one the team played against that game.
 It's important to recall that predictions will be based on aggregated stats for each team prior to that game being played.
 With that said, I'll also track a team's differential, Wins set up as a binary variable (I will not differentiate overtime and shootout losses), shots against, and points (this will include 1 point for overtime and shootout losses).

-Finally, I'll convert the date (or dat) variable to a time structure using the chron package.
+Finally, I'll convert the date variable to a time structure using the chron package.
 This allows me to order my data correctly from the earliest games, to the latest games.
 This will be key when I start aggregagting the data.

 ```
 dt = separate(dt, col = 'Date', into = c('Day', 'Year', "Time"), sep = ",")